-- Help you with a smaller term policy (amount or length), help to convert a portion of your existing policy, or a combination of both.
+- We can help you with a smaller term policy (amount or length), help to convert a portion of your existing policy, or a combination of both.

 Whether you choose to renew or not should partially depend on your company’s ratings.
 We recommend viewing ratings by A.M.
 Best to see how your company is standing financially.

-In other words, how long do you need this term life coverage to last?
-You see, term life eventually ends.
-Well, technically it doesn’t end until age 95.
-But at the end of the term period, the price shoots up so high that most people let it expire.
+How long is term life insurance?
+Term life insurance policies eventually end.
+Though they technically don’t end until age 95, by the end of the term period, the price increases so much that most people let it expire.

 That’s why it’s imperative to get this part right.
-Because if you race past this question without much thought, you’re likely to find yourself regretting your haste ten or fifteen years from now.
+If you race past this question without much thought, you’re likely to regret it 10 or 15 years from now.

-Go too long, and you’ll pay more than you should have.
+Go too long, and you’ll pay for more than you need.
 Fall short and, well, you could be left with no coverage when you need it.

 The term period simply locks in the policy cost for that specific time.
 Do life insurance policies expire after death?
 Essentially, yes.
 They are paid out to the beneficiaries and are no longer expected to be paid for, so choose as long a term as necessary.

-So if you buy a 10-year term policy, your rate will not increase for ten years.
-However, once the term period expires in year eleven, the rate guarantee is gone, and the cost will go up significantly.
+If you buy a 10-year term policy, your rate will not increase for 10 years.
+However, once the term period expires in the eleventh year, the rate guarantee is gone, and the cost will go up significantly.

 Similarly, an increasing premium option will outline preset premium increases but will provide coverage for a longer duration, or for as long as you continue to pay the premiums.